ehealthsuisse/EPR-by-example/files/IdPRenew.md

 61  </Header>
 ```

-The SAML Assertion to be renewd shall be conveyed in the the *Body* of the SOAP envelope (see lines 67 ..
+The SAML Assertion to be renewed shall be conveyed in the the *Body* of the SOAP envelope (see lines 67 ..
 69).

 ```
 62  <Body Id="_33c9f0c5-c7d2-4d53-ad2f-944320637754">